 Any cheques or bank transfers shall be signed and approved by 2 signatories (Treasurer, Secretary and 1 Other).

 The Constitution of the Club shall not be rescinded or amended except by a two-thirds majority of Members present at the AGM or at an Extraordinary General Meeting summoned for that purpose.

-a.
-The membership of the Club will comprise the Officers of the Club plus General and Honorary members.
+- The membership of the Club will comprise the Officers of the Club plus General and Honorary members.
 The Officers of the Club will be President, Chairman, Secretary and Treasurer.
-The Club is organised as an Amateur Sports Club and all Directors, Officers or Coaches act in a voluntary capacity and receive no remuneration except for the repayment of approved expenses incurred on behalf of the Club.
+The Club is organised as an Amateur Sports Club and all Directors and Officers act in a voluntary capacity and receive no remuneration except for the repayment of approved expenses incurred on behalf of the Club.

 The Club may offer different classes of membership or subscriptions on the following basis: